30 Reasons Why People Don’t Buy From Your Website

 Before even considering building an ecommerce site, clearly map out and categorise your products so your online shop is easy to navigate.

 An ecommerce store having poor design layout with an unprofessional appearance, missing images, misdirected links which don’t work will immediately repel potential customers and prevent them from engaging to the site.

-On the other hand, comprehensive and compact design layout, high quality images, conspicuous clear up-to-date information and error-free visuals give an ecommerce website a professional look which heavily influences the buying decision of the visitors.
+On the other hand, comprehensive and compact web design layout, high-quality images, conspicuous clear up-to-date information and error-free visuals give an ecommerce website a professional look which heavily influences the buying decision of the visitors.

-Website layouts that don’t accommodate enticing features, such as a clear “Buy Now” button, subscription options, accessible FAQ and easy to fill out contact form, will adversely effect it’s conversion rate.
+Website layouts that don’t accommodate enticing features, such as a clear “Buy Now” button, subscription options, accessible FAQ and easy to fill out a contact form, will adversely affect its conversion rate.